July 21, 2017

 So, unless you’ve been living under a rock (just kidding – but seriously), I’m sure many of you are familiar with Broadway’s hit musical: Hamilton.
 Well, this wedding inspiration was inspired by the incredible musical!
 An amazing team of vendors brought so much heart to this shoot.
 The main force was Greta, of Green Pearl Photography.
 She invited me along as a second shooter – which I’m so grateful for!
 Mixing together 18th-century history, nods to the musical, and modern day wedding inspiration, this shoot truly became a creative endeavor.

 Greta dreamt up this wedding between Alexander Hamilton and Eliza Schuyler after becoming enamored with the soundtrack.
 She searched high and low for the perfect team to bring her vision to life.
-Greta explained, “If you are not familiar with the story of Alexander and Eliza’s love, Alexander made a lot of mistakes, though Eliza chose to stay and she chose to repair their marriage.
+This inspiration for Eliza and Alexander’s wedding at Luxmore Grand couldn’t have been more perfect!
+Greta explains, “If you are not familiar with the story of Alexander and Eliza’s love, Alexander made a lot of mistakes, though Eliza chose to stay and she chose to repair their marriage.
 Then, once he was gone, she continued to tell his story and to keep his legacy alive, because she loved him that much even through his imperfections.”

 The Luxmore Grand proved to be the perfect venue.
 Tucked away on the outskirts of Orlando it provided the feel of the Schuyler Mansion.
 The library, hardwood floors, grand foyer, and stained glass windows from the 1850’s made it the perfect backdrop for this shoot.
 There was a lounge, from RW Events, set up in the blue parlor, where Alexander and Eliza said their vows in the musical.